All Episodes

 Israel always reserves the right to defend itself.

-Right, and Obama's constantly saying Obama is constantly saying, Well, of course, you've got the right to defend yourself.
+Right, and Obama is constantly saying, Obama is constantly saying, well, of course, you've got the right to defend yourself.

-Once again, Netanyahu making it clear ain't gonna be any return to the 1967 lines.
+Once again, Netanyahu making it clear ain't going to be any return to the 1967 lines.

 In any peace agreement that ends the conflict, some settlements will end up beyond Israel's borders.